Soft pumpkin spice cookies topped with a swirl of sweet and tangy cheesecake frosting and a dusting of cinnamon. Is there a better way to start fall?!

 As always, I have a couple of tips for you to help your pumpkin cookies turn out perfect!

-- Use room temperature butter
+Use room-temperature butter

 Room temperature and softened butter are not the same thing.
-Room temperature butter should be slightly cool to the touch, but soft enough that a finger pressed on the surface will leave an indent.
+Room-temperature butter should be slightly cool to the touch, but soft enough that a finger pressed on the surface will leave an indent.
 The butter should be matte and dry to the touch.
-If you find your butter is too soft, place it back into the fridge to firm up before starting on the cookies.
-The butter is important as this determines how much the cookies will spread.

-- Make sure your pumpkin puree isn't too watery
+Make sure your pumpkin puree isn't too watery

 When making your own pumpkin puree it's important to make sure that it doesn't have too much moisture.
 If the puree is too wet it can cause the cookies to become too soft and fall apart.
-If you find your puree is too watery you can place the pumpkin in a fine meshed sieve fitted with a cheesecloth or paper towel.
-Then allow the excess moisture to drip through the sieve/cloth.

-- Chill your dough
+Chill your dough

 Chilling your dough before shaping is super important to prevent the cookies from spreading too much.
 This gives time for the butter to firm up again, so that when baked the cookies don't melt into a puddle.
-They should be chilled for a minimum of 1 hour or even overnight.

-- 'Cookie scoot'
+'Cookie scoot'

-I learned this technique from cloudy kitchen and it has saved my life.
 When the cookies are hot out of the oven use a cookie cutter that is slightly larger than the cookie and place it around the cookie.
 Then use the edges of the cutter to push any wonky and uneven edges in to form a perfectly round cookie.

 How to make your own pumpkin puree

-You can use storebought pumpkin puree to make these, however if you're somewhere where canned pumpkin isn't readily available then it's super easy to make it at home.
+You can use storebought pumpkin puree to make these, however, if you're somewhere where canned pumpkin isn't readily available then it's super easy to make it at home.

 To make the puree, peel the pumpkin and cut it into 3cm cubes.
 Place it in a steamer until cooked through, or microwave in a heatproof bowl and covered with cling wrap.
 Once tender mash into a smooth puree.